 3 new imported COVID-19 cases reported in Shanghai

-Three imported coronavirus cases were reported in the city on Saturday, said the Shanghai Health Commission on Sunday morning.
-No locally transmitted cases were reported.
+Three imported coronavirus cases were reported in the city on Tuesday, said the Shanghai Health Commission on Wednesday morning.
+There were no locally transmitted cases.

-The first patient is an Indian working in Germany who arrived at the Shanghai Pudong International Airport on February 18.
+The first new patient is a Chinese working in Ethiopia who arrived at the Shanghai Pudong International Airport on February 9.

-The second patient is a Chinese studying in the US who arrived at the Shanghai airport on February 18.
+The second patient is a Netherlander who arrived at the Shanghai airport on February 10.

-The third patient is a Chinese visiting relative in the US who arrived at the Shanghai airport on the same day.
+The third patient is a Chinese traveling in the United Arab Emirates who arrived at the Shanghai airport on February 22.

-They have been transferred to the designated hospital for treatment, while 76 close contacts on the same flights have been put under quarantine and observation at designated places.
+They have been transferred to the designated hospital for treatment, while close contacts on the same flights with them have been put under quarantine and observation at designated places.

 Three imported suspected cases are undergoing test.